LucHenninot/leeks-bash/README.md

 This can help you decide your future opponent regarding the past fights.
 The `Trend` column gives you a number between `-5` and `5`, representing the last 5 combats.
 `-5` tells you lost all of your last 5 combats, `5` you won.

+## try199.sh
+This script needs a [.creds file](#Credentials).

+It gets your ranking from the [ranking page](https://leekwars.com/ranking/active), and launches test fights againts the 199 leeks around your talent.
+Assuming you're on talent ranking page 14: it will makes you test the leeks from page 13, 14, 15 & 16.

+Usefull to fill the database with [updateRatio.sh](#updateRatio.sh) and help you decide with [potager.sh](#potager.sh).

+**Note 1**: There is a 4s delay between each fight, to not overload the [web site](https://leekwars.com/).
+It is **important** to launch `try199.sh` in calm hours.
+Not when the BR or tounraments are running!

+**Note 2**: With a 4s delay the script needs ~15 mns.
+If your connection is a bit slow, increase the delay but you shouldn't go under 4.

+**Note 3**: Keep an eye to the waiting fights in th [garden](https://leekwars.com/garden/).
+If the waiting fights are over 20 you should stop the script.

+**Note 4**: (I love Notes ^^) wait all the fights has finished before updating the database with [updateRatio.sh](#updateRatio.sh).
+Running fights won't be parsed and you'll loose the result.

 ## fullMoon.sh